CircuitQ: An open-source toolbox for superconducting circuits: From the symbolic Hamiltonian to its numerical implementation

 Flux variables that correspond to periodic nodes appear exclusively in the arguments of the cosine terms in the Hamiltonian.
+The cosine acts as a hopping operator in the Cooper pair number basis~\cite{langford_circuit_2013}:

-We can then use the decomposition of the cosine into complex exponentials to represent these terms numerically.
-These exponential of a flux operator describes the tunneling process of a Cooper pair through a Josephson junction, and it can be described as a jump operator in the charge basis:
+with $\ket{n}$ being the charge state corresponding to $n$ Cooper pairs.
+We can then use the decomposition of the cosine into complex exponentials,

+to represent these terms numerically.
+This procedure is used in scQubits~\cite{groszkowski_scqubits_2021}.
+The exponential of a flux operator describes the tunneling process of a Cooper pair through a Josephson junction, and it can be described as a jump operator in the charge basis~\cite{langford_circuit_2013}:

 The composite space has to be considered if there are multiple flux variables in the argument of the cosine.
 In this case, we again make use of the tensor product: